 HIPAA compliance for your business

-HIPAA compliance for employers is critical, whether they are a covered entity or business associate, or offer a group health plan.
-Proactively addressing HIPAA include benefits such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.
+HIPAA compliance for employers is critical, whether they are a covered entity or business associate, offer a group health plan, or are operating during a public health emergency.
+Proactively addressing HIPAA includes benefits such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.

 If your business operates in the healthcare space or contractually works with a company that does, it's important that you determine your HIPAA obligations and risk exposure.
 An experienced HR professional or business attorney can help you map the risks as well as develop and implement a plan to stay compliant.